CreoPhon/consonant_stability_portuguese_creoles/README.md

 Some indication that place stability is more often associated with shorter periods of influence.

+Numerically, the manner/place category has 50% of its observations in the longest durations from the sample.
+At the same time, no manner/no place is associated with the shortest durations.

 # Word position

 Next we ask, does word position influence stability?